VyleKyle/discordBot/README.md

 # discordBot
-A bot meant for discord, that does things.
+A bot meant for discord.
+Doesn't work very well.

+I'll come back to this project.